Benjamin Raschke: Political career

 On 14 November 2009 Benjamin Raschke was elected alongside Annalena Baerbock as one of two equal state chairmen of the Alliance 90/The Greens' Brandenburg state association.
 He was confirmed in this position in 2011 and 2013 and gave up the position of state chairman when he became a member of the State Parliament in 2014.

 From 2010 to 2012, Benjamin Raschke was a research assistant for the Alliance 90/The Greens parliamentary group in the Bundestag, working for the environmental policy spokeswoman Dorothea Steiner and the deputy parliamentary group leader Bärbel Höhn.

 In the 2014 Brandenburg state election, he stood as a candidate in Landtagswahlkreis Dahme-Spreewald I and on state list position 4, from which he entered the state parliament.
 His main areas of work are the environment, agriculture, animal welfare, rural areas and legal policy.

 In the 2019 Brandenburg state election, Raschke was the Green Party 's top candidate together with Ursula Nonnemacher.
 He also ran in Landtagswahlkreis Dahme-Spreewald III.
 He was elected to the state parliament via the state list.
 Since December 2019, Raschke has been parliamentary group leader and animal welfare and justice policy spokesman for the Alliance 90/The Greens parliamentary group in the Brandenburg state parliament.

 In the 2024 Brandenburg state election, Raschke was the Green Party's top candidate together with Antje Töpfer.
-They lead the party to defeat suffering an electoral wipeout losing all their seats.
+They led the party to defeat, suffering an electoral wipeout, losing all their seats.